This post may contain affiliate links. Please read our disclosure policy.

 - How Long Can You Keep This In The Fridge?
 This pasta with roasted tomatoes and garlic will last 3-5 days in the fridge.

 - Can You Freeze This?
-This slow roasted tomato sauce is best made fresh.
+This slow-roasted tomato sauce is best made fresh.

-- Food Safety: If you’d like more info on food safety check out this link.
+- Food Safety: For more information on food safety, please visit this link.

 More Pasta Favorites